 In the very early days, although the handbook promoted tents as well as indoor accommodation, most Guide Companies went in for what we would now term 'indoor holidays' - sleeping in a building, often a village hall or an empty barn at a farm - mainly due to pressure from society which considered that actually sleeping in a tent would endanger girls' 'delicate health'.
 For many units, camping itself was an experiment - there were few textbooks on how to camp, and few people had much experience of pitching tents, or how to arrange improvised cooking and bathroom facilities.
 Gradually, as camping became a more familiar activity generally, and was indulged in by all sorts of youth groups, cycle touring clubs and the like, to no ill effect, the public became more accepting of it, and more textbooks became available with advice on equipment and campsite layout.
 Thus 'real' camping in tents was the norm for Guides by the 1920s - nevertheless, every camper had to bring a medical certificate, signed by her doctor, to confirm that she was fit enough to camp.

 In the 1910s and early 1920s, the tents were all ex-army bell tents, the groundsheets were rubber or oiled canvas, the beds were old sacks made into 'paliasse' cases and filled with straw bought from the local farmer, the bedding was two heavy blankets folded and pinned into a sleeping bag shape using 'blanket pins' and the luggage would ideally be a duffle bag - as the army had been the only ones to camp before then, all kit was naturally improvised or 'army surplus', and suitcases (the only alternative to round kit bags in those days) were as impractical in tents then as they are now.
 However camping kit was just starting to become available to serve the growth in camping, both within Guiding and Scouting, and in the public at large, as can be seen from the numerous adverts in "The Scout", "The Guide" and "Headquarters Gazette" for all sorts of 'essentials' and some more interesting innovations (I'd love to see a photo of the 1920s/30s pneumatic tent, and find out how it was inflated, and what precautions were taken against puncture, or gales!).
 Either uniform or Guide blue 'camp overalls' would be worn every day, though skirts got shorter, and the black wool stockings might be dispensed with onsite, although insisted upon whenever off-site regardless of weather - just as would be the norm at home.
 With few Guides having access to proper waterproofs, drying wet clothes was an ongoing issue during a wet camp, and too many rainy days could be trying, especially as the kit list was very limited (many of the poorer girls wouldn't own many changes of clothes anyway) - no need for the thermals modern Guides seek when you are used to living in a house with no double glazing, cavity insulation or central heating.
 Some army traditions were still maintained - some early camps still had Patrols take shifts at collecting rations and blankets and heading off to 'guard the camp' overnight, and (still done at many camps nowadays) the flag was hoisted in the morning and lowered at dusk with full ceremony.
 Inspection often involved each person's kit being laid out formally on their groundsheet in front of the tent, perfectly polished and folded, to be checked for neatness.
-In the absence of bugles, whistle signals were used to issue instructions to the Company, with a set system of signals devised for use in camp, utilising both whistle and hand signals - some units used these at their indoor meetings too, especially in the case of larger units - for instance, the raised hand for silence.
-Many of these things are still done at camp, if in a less formal way, and are still practical - a whistle is still more audible and much more practical than trying to shout across the length of the field, and beds still need to be aired and bags packed in order to allow the grass to air and lost property to be found . . .
+In the absence of bugles, whistle and hand signals were used to issue instructions to the Company, with a set system of signals devised for use in camp, utilising both whistle and hand signals - some units used these at their indoor meetings too, especially in the case of larger units - for instance, the raised hand for silence.
+Many of these things are still done at camp, if in a less formal way, and are still practical - a whistle is still more audible and much more practical than trying to shout across the length of the field, and beds still need to be aired and bags packed in order to allow the grass to air and the lost property to be found . . .

 Camp was always at least a week, some lucky units were able to camp for longer periods - although in working class areas those 14 and over might not be able to stay longer than a week due to limited annual leave from work.
 Camp allowed time for exploring, picnics, and lots of nature lore, as well as giving the girls the chance to learn the practical skills of cooking and self-reliance.
-It was also a chance to test those parts of Second and First Class ideally suited to outdoor work - the observation, tracking, signaling, nature study and First Class hike, along with putting into practical use those Tenderfoot knots.
+It was also a chance to test those parts of Second and First Class ideally suited to outdoor work - the observation, tracking, signaling, nature study and First Class hike, along with putting into practical use those Tenderfoot knots which had been so carefully learnt.
 In those days most camps would hire their camp equipment from one of the many companies which sprang up to supply the need, or would make their own tents following the instructions printed in "The Guide" magazine - only the wealthy few could actually buy new tents without a lot of hard saving and fundraising first (some things don't change!).
 Both the luggage and the Guides would travel to camp by train, charabanc, or on the back of an open lorry or in a furniture van (or for nearby campsites, it would be hauled by the Guides themselves on a Guide-powered 'trek cart').
-Food was bought from the farm (milk, eggs, sometimes fruit and vegetables in season, water often being drawn from the farm's well or pump in the yard) which helped maintain goodwill with the farmer - and groceries, meat and bread were invariably ordered from village shops, and either collected by the Orderly Patrol or delivered to the site by the shop's delivery staff - as well as the convenience of flexibility over quantities which came from ordering daily, it ensured the campers were welcome visitors to the community, bringing income to what were often financially deprived rural areas - and it also reduced the difficulties of fresh food storage.
+Food was bought from the farm (milk, eggs, sometimes fruit and vegetables in season, water often being drawn from the farm's well or pump in the yard) which helped maintain goodwill with the farmer - and groceries, meat and bread were invariably ordered from village shops, and either collected by the Orderly Patrol or delivered to the site by the shop's delivery staff - as well as the convenience of flexibility over quantities which came from ordering supplies daily, it ensured the campers were welcome visitors to the community, bringing income to what were often financially deprived rural areas - and it also reduced the difficulties of fresh food storage.
 Camps were generally run by the unit's own Captain, perhaps (but not necessarily) with the help of a Lieutenant, or a Camp Nurse (usually a qualified nurse or VAD) - seemingly regardless of the size of the unit - there are plenty of reports of large camps of 30 or 40 Guides with only one adult in those early, comparatively rule-free days!
 The full camp kit list suggested in the July 1912 handbook was "1 old coat or waterproof, one wool combination, one pair stockings, one woolen vest, flannel nightdress or sleeping suit, one pair stout walking boots or shoes, one bathing dress, hairbrush and comb, soap and towel, toothbrush, four handkerchiefs, paper" - plus wearing one's full uniform, of course.
 So they clearly believed in packing light if that was considered adequate kit for a week!
 And though the kit list makes no mention of dishes, these would inevitably be metal, or possibly enameled . . . for bakelite and plasticwares did not yet exist.

 The hallmark of any early camp would be 'pits for everything'!
 The latrine was a long narrow trench (just over a spade-width), fenced by stakes which had a layer of hessian wrapped strategically round them, for modesty and to create cubicle dividers and doors which fastened with pieces of cotton tape.
 In each cubicle would be a wooden 'sugar box' to sit on, the lid being removed and the box turned upside down and balanced over the trench, with a round hole cut out strategically in what had been the base of the box - this formed a combined 'seat and base unit' perch.
 The soil that had been dug out from the trench was laid in a heap within the hessian boundary, with a trowel to hand, so that after using the latrine one could 'cover one's tracks' with some of the loose soil before leaving the cubicle fit for the next person - each morning the boxes would be moved sideways within the cubicle to left or right in turn, thus moving them gradually back and forth through the week so that the trench was refilled evenly along it's length by the end of the week.
 (Though this sounds primitive to modern eyes, it has to be remembered that such an arrangement wouldn't be so far different from the 'outside toilets' many of the girls would have had at home, which in some cases would be 'dry-earth closets' anyway).